You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 Typically, your weekly forecast meeting agenda should include:

-Each of your sales rep must go through these three steps.
-The purpose of the meeting is for each attendee to share what they achieved the previous week, which includes deals closed and sales activities that moved other deals further “down the line.”
+Each of your sales reps must go through these three steps.
+The purpose of the meeting is for each attendee to share what they achieved the previous week, which includes deals closed and sales activities that moved other deals further “down the line”.

 Your forecast meetings should occur on the same day and time every week.
 Ideally, you’ll hold these face to face.
-Video conference calls can also work, especially if you work within an “inside sales” organization.
+Video conference calls can also work, especially if you work within an “inside sales” organization or you’re managing a remote sales team.

 For those with long sales cycles, weekly meetings may be too much.
 For example, if your sales cycle is between 6 to 12 months, a bi-weekly or even monthly forecast meeting may be more appropriate.